z1skgr/JDBC-postgre/README.md

 [^1]: It will be given as input the name of the table and the name of the base to be created the copy of the table.
 [^2]: On file `querries` you can see database samples
+[^3]: db_Connect has arguments ip, port, database name, username, password with these names